stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ![physical setup](images/setup-physical.png)

 The name `bridge0` appears twice: It's not only the name of the bridge connecting `red`, `blue` and the host machine together, but also the name of the interface the is connect to the bridge on the host machine.
 In other words, it's a bridge from the perspective of the network namespaces, but it's an interface from the perspective of the host machine.
 When we add an IP address to `bridge0` using `ip addr add 192.168.15.1/24 dev bridge0`, we are actually adding an IP address to the interface.
-It's crucial to understand the "double role" of a virtual bridge.
+It's crucial to understand the "double roles" of a virtual bridge.

 ## Access the Internet from a network namespace